hawadoh/personal-website/content/research/urss/epr-tolerant-identity-testing.md

 $$
 \varepsilon \leq \sqrt{2\delta}
 $$
-holds exactly once we know the true mismatch rate $\delta$, in practice we only observe the empirical rate $\hat{\delta}$ from a finite number of rounds; in the finite-sample setting we cannot hope to pinpoint the true $\delta$ exactly.
+holds exactly once we know the true mismatch rate $\delta$, in practice we only observe the empirical rate $\hat{\delta}$ from a finite number of rounds (as defined in the protocol); in the finite-sample setting we cannot hope to pinpoint the true $\delta$ exactly.
 If we tried to draw a single "hard" cutoff line at
 $$
 \delta_* = \frac{\varepsilon^2}{2},
 $$